bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 ## Chaining workflows and reusing workflows

-It's also possible to "chain" workflows, to run one or more workflow before and/or after a specific workflow.
+It's also possible to chain workflows to run one or more workflow before and/or after a specific workflow.

 Example workflow for chaining five workflows: